evolvingstuff/vdw2/content/posts/task-force-confirms-not-much-benefit-from-low-vitamin-d-supplementation.md

 * [No vitamin D test needed before supplementing (typically) – April 2014](/posts/no-vitamin-d-test-needed-before-supplementing-typically)

-* <a href="/posts/overview-fractures-and-falls-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Fractures and Falls and Vitamin D">Overview Fractures and Falls and Vitamin D</a> lots of excellent studies - when use > 2,000 IU of vitamin D
+* [Overview Fractures and Falls and Vitamin D](/posts/overview-fractures-and-falls-and-vitamin-d) lots of excellent studies - when use > 2,000 IU of vitamin D

 * [Virtually everyone needs more vitamin D](/posts/vitamin-d-update-40-60-ng-ideal-50k-biweekly-maintenance)